 Your roof's flashing is meant to be a layer of defense against possible leaks.
-It is meant to add an element of waterproofing to your roof to ensure that there is no water damage.
-However, if the flashing on your roof was not properly installed, then there is a chance that there is an exposed area on your roof that is ripe for a leak, and eventually, a mold infestation.
+It is intended to add an element of waterproofing to your roof to ensure that there is no water damage.
+However, if the flashing on your roof was not properly installed, then there is a chance that there is an exposed area on your roof that is ripe for a leak, and, eventually, a mold infestation.

 Improperly Installed Skylights or Roof Windows

 Once upon a time, having a skylight was considered a mark of luxury for a home.
 Indeed, there is something simultaneously serene and regal about peering up into the sky while in the comfort of your home.

 However, if your skylight or skylight is not properly installed, it can serve as a big welcoming sign for leaks.
 While a skylight leak may only leak directly into your home, it can still be a magnet for mold growth, which can spread to your home's structure.

 Roof vents are meant for increased air circulation and good air quality for your home.
 However, if they have been improperly installed or damaged at any point, they could be letting moisture into your home, going right to your attic.

 Missing or Broken Roof Tiles, Shingles, or Slates

 On a roof, the shingles, tiles, or slates protect your home from nasty weather.
 When any of them are damaged, missing, or entirely broken, they practically invite rainwater and mold into your attic, compromising the home's integrity and making it susceptible to mold.